rlunar/valkey-php/docs/content/scripting.md

 This method allows you to serialize a value with whatever serializer is configured, manually.
-This can be useful for serialization/unserialization of data going in and out of EVAL commands as phpredis can't automatically do this itself.
-Note that if no serializer is set, phpredis will change Array values to 'Array', and Objects to 'Object'.
+This can be useful for serialization/unserialization of data going in and out of EVAL commands as valkey-php can't automatically do this itself.
+Note that if no serializer is set, valkey-php will change Array values to 'Array', and Objects to 'Object'.

 ##### *Parameters*